Frequently Asked Questions

-Q. Does SAFE allow breeding of rescue horses?
-Why not?
+Q. Why doesn’t SAFE allow breeding of its horses?

 SAFE has a strict no-breeding policy on all adopted horses.
-In general, we feel that the overpopulation of horses and over-breeding of low-quality horses is the primary reason why horses end up in situations of neglect or become unwanted.
-We are not anti-breeding and support well-managed, careful breeding of superior mares and stallions that represent the ideal of their breed standard in terms of conformation, movement and temperament and who have proven themselves in competition.
-However, we do feel strongly that any horse that has fallen into the hands of a rescue deserves to live out the rest of its days in a loving home and not as a breeding animal.
+We feel pretty strongly that the overpopulation of horses and over-breeding of low-quality horses is the primary reason why horses end up in situations of neglect or become unwanted.
+We are not anti-breeding: we support well-managed, careful breeding of superior mares and stallions that represent the ideal of their breed standard in terms of conformation, movement and temperament.
+However, we do feel that any horse that has fallen into the hands of a rescue deserves to live out the rest of its days in a loving home and not as a breeding animal.
 All colts and stallions are gelded before being made available for adoption and we do have a no-breeding policy in our adoption contract for all mares.